benmccormick/benmccormick.github.io/pages/posts/quick-tip-take-advantage-of-lodash-collections-2.md

 ```

 For methods that iterate over a collection lodash treats all array-like objects (essentially anything with a length property) the same and iterates over their numerical properties from 0 to length-1.
 This provides a nice consistency when working with DOM APIs and removes the mental overhead from managing their inconsistencies.

-### Subscribe

-Thanks for taking the time to read this post!
-JavaScript development is one of the main topics of this blog, so if you enjoyed the post, please consider subscribing by using the [feed](http://feedpress.me/benmccormick), [Twitter](http://twitter.com/benmccormickorg) or my [mailing list](http://eepurl.com/WFYon).
-You also might want to check out my post [comparing lodash and underscore][lodashvs].
-I'm also going to be starting a new series of posts soon diving into lodash more in depth.

 [nodelist]: https://developer.mozilla.org/en-US/docs/Web/API/NodeList
 [htmlcollection]: https://developer.mozilla.org/en-US/docs/Web/API/HTMLCollection